OVERTON BLACK ARROWS

 Finger/wrist sling (Also a good idea for compound)

-These are a good addition and can be added quite early to allow you to learn to not grip the bow.
+These are a good addition and should ideally be used as early as possible into your archery journey to allow you to learn to 'not grip the bow'.
 Alternatively a very cheap option is to use an old shoe lace, an experienced archer or a coach can show you how to tie a shoelace finger sling.

 Pressure button/clicker/rest (£40+)

 Again, get your form right before adding these.
-Personally, I would stick with a plastic rest, then add pressure button to give you fine tuning.
-Add a clicker only when your draw length and form has settled down, at which point switching to a metal rest works (as the clicker stops the arrow sliding off the rest!).
+Top level competition scores and National Records can and have been shot from a plastic stick on rest, so don't think you need a metal stick/bolt on rest to start with.
+You can add pressure button to give you fine tuning even with a plastic stick on rest.
+Only add a clicker once your draw length and form has really settled down, at which point switching to a metal rest may be worth considering as the clicker will stop the arrow sliding/falling off the rest mid-draw.

 Adding these too early can hide problems with your form.
 See if you can borrow some to try before you buy.
-They add balance, but also weight to the bow, so be careful that you don’t go too heavy.
-You can shoot with a long rod for a while (years) before adding side bars.
+They add balance, but also weight to the bow, so be careful that you don’t go too heavy too soon.
+You can shoot with a long rod for a while (years) before adding side rods.
+Speak to a coach and other club members who use them, again you don't 'need' to spend a lot on these, some very good value about

 All bows

-Barebow, Compound and Recurve: Start with some aluminium arrows – as you change limbs, or increase poundage, and your form changes, you’ll need to change arrows, so don’t start with expensive ones, as you’ll likely be buying new ones.
-You only really need to move to composite (Alu-Carbon) arrows when you get serious or when you start to need the lighter arrows to achieve longer distances.
+Barebow, Recurve and Compound: Start with some aluminium arrows – as you change limbs, or increase poundage, and your form changes, you’ll need to change arrows, so don’t start with expensive ones, as you’ll likely be buying new ones within the year, especially if you shoot lots and you increase your bow/draw wight significantly.
+You only really need to move to Carbon or Composite (Aluminium & Carbon) arrows when you get serious or when you start to need the lighter arrows to achieve longer distances.

 Others: Buy wooden arrows that are correct for your bow weight!